This has become our rallying cry.

 Leah continued to dance during rehab and dances now that she’s home.
 Her wheelchair dancing is a sight to behold.
 She danced with her husband after their glorious wedding earlier this summer and we make sure to have some sister dance parties whenever we’re together.

 The design for this card sprung out of a collaboration that we created along with our brother, Stephen, when Leah was in rehab.
 This “keep dancing” message was put onto beautiful mugs and bracelets which so many wonderful people bought through a fundraiser to help Leah purchase adaptive equipment.

 We wanted to give it continued life in the form of a print that you can color before sending.
 We’ve colored these in with a bunch of mediums and the paper works well with everything we’ve thrown at it: watercolor, colored pencils, marker, gel pens, gouache – the world’s your oyster!

 When life hands you a whole lemon farm, set up the biggest lemonade stand you possibly can and dance baby, dance.

-- heavy, matte, eggshell stock
+- printed on heavy, eggshell stock

 - blank inside